-Cash, Cash Equivalents, Short-term Investments and Long-term Investments: Lexicon considers all highly-liquid investments with original maturities or auction-based interest rate reset dates of three months or less to be cash equivalents.
-Management determines the appropriate classification of its cash equivalents, short-term investments and long-term investments at the time of purchase.
+Cash, Cash Equivalents and Short-term Investments: Lexicon considers all highly-liquid investments with original maturities or auction-based interest rate reset dates of three months or less to be cash equivalents.
+Management determines the appropriate classification of its cash equivalents and short-term investments at the time of purchase.
 Short-term investments consist of U.S. government agency debt obligations, investment grade commercial paper, corporate debt securities and certificates of deposit that have maturities of three to twelve months from the date of purchase.
 Short-term investments are classified as held-to-maturity securities in the accompanying financial statements.
 Held-to-maturity securities are carried at amortized cost.
-Long-term investments at December 31, 2001 consist of a U.S. government agency debt obligation with a maturity greater than twelve months from the time of purchase.
-Long-term investments are classified as available-for-sale securities and, accordingly, are stated at fair value based upon quoted market prices of the securities.
-Unrealized gains and losses on such securities are reported as other comprehensive income (loss), which is a separate component of stockholders' equity.
-In 2002, the Company sold its available-for-sale securities.
-As a result, there is no unrealized gain (loss) as of December 31, 2002.

-Restricted Cash and Investments: Lexicon is required to maintain restricted cash or investments to collateralize borrowings made under the synthetic lease agreement under which it leases its office and laboratory facilities in The Woodlands, Texas as well as to collateralize standby letters of credit for the leases on its office and laboratory facilities in East Windsor and Hopewell, New Jersey (see Note 10).
-As of December 31, 2002 and 2001, the Company maintained restricted cash and investments of \$57.7 million and \$43.3 million, respectively, under these agreements.
+Restricted Cash and Investments: Lexicon is required to maintain restricted cash or investments to collateralize borrowings made under the synthetic lease agreement under which it leases its office and laboratory facilities in The Woodlands, Texas (see Note 9) as well as to collateralize standby letters of credit for the leases on its office and laboratory facilities in East Windsor and Hopewell, New Jersey (see Note 10).
+As of December 31, 2003 and 2002, the Company maintained restricted cash and investments of \$57.5 million and \$57.7 million, respectively, under these agreements.

 Concentration of Credit Risk: Lexicon's cash equivalents, short-term investments and trade receivables represent potential concentrations of credit risk.
 The Company minimizes potential concentrations of risk in cash equivalents and short-term investments by placing investments in high-quality financial instruments.
-The Company's customers are primarily pharmaceutical and biotechnology companies located in the United States and Europe.
-The Company has not experienced any significant credit losses to date and, at December 31, 2002, management believes that the Company has no significant concentrations of credit risk.
+The Company's accounts receivable are unsecured and are concentrated in pharmaceutical and biotechnology companies located in the United States and Europe.
+The Company has not experienced any significant credit losses to date and, at December 31, 2003, management believes that the Company has no significant concentrations of credit risk.

 Segment Information and Significant Customers: Lexicon operates in one business segment, which primarily focuses on the discovery of the functions and pharmaceutical utility of genes and the use of those gene function discoveries in the discovery and development of pharmaceutical products for the treatment of human disease.
-Substantially all of the Company's revenues have been derived from subscriptions to its databases, drug discovery alliances, functional genomics collaborations for the development and, in some cases, analysis of the physiological effects of genes altered in knockout mice, technology licenses and compound library sales.
-In 2002, Incyte Genomics, Inc., Bristol-Myers Squibb Company and Millennium Pharmaceuticals, Inc. represented 28%, 14% and 11% of revenues, respectively.
+Substantially all of the Company's revenues have been derived from subscriptions to its databases, drug discovery alliances, target validation collaborations for the development and, in some cases, analysis of the physiological effects of genes altered in knockout mice, technology licenses and compound library sales.
+In 2003, Incyte Corporation, Amgen Inc., Bristol-Myers Squibb Company and Genentech, Inc. represented 23%, 15%, 14% and 14% of revenues, respectively.
+In 2002, Incyte, Bristol-Myers Squibb and Millennium Pharmaceuticals, Inc. represented 28%, 14% and 11% of revenues, respectively.
 In 2001, Incyte, Bristol-Myers Squibb and Merck & Co., Inc. represented 16%, 13% and 12% of revenues, respectively.
-In 2000, the Merck Genome Research Institute and Millennium represented 35% and 14% of revenues, respectively.

-Property and Equipment: Property and equipment are carried at cost and depreciated using the straight-line method over the estimated useful life of the assets which ranges from three to ten years.
+Property and Equipment: Property and equipment are carried at cost and depreciated using the straight-line method over the estimated useful life of the assets which ranges from three to 40 years.
 Maintenance, repairs and minor replacements are charged to expense as incurred.
 Significant renewals and betterments are capitalized.